minibits-cash/minibits_wallet/README.md

 Open architectural concepts worth wider discussion
 - [x] Contacts management - identities, sharing contacts, send ecash with the UX of tradfi instant payment while keeping privacy towards mints - Implemented as NOSTR keypairs and NIP05 public sharable names that ecash can be sent to
 - [ ] Off-device backup strategy - many options exist with or without mint interaction
-- [ ] UX and naming conventions - e-cash is not always intuitive.
+- [ ] UX and naming conventions - ecash is not always intuitive.
 UX for new users heavily depends on using the right abstractions or terms to describe what is going on.
 This wallet wants to serve as a means to test what could work.
 One of the first ideas is to avoid terms such as token or proof and propose the term --coin ++ecash instead.

 ## Download and test